- RN Programs by State

 - Online RN Programs

 The first step to becoming a Registered Nurse (RN) is earning your RN degree.
-Once that's out of the way, you can choose from a variety of paths as you embark on your new career.
-Like many aspiring RNs, you may be confused about how to proceed once the rigors of nursing school are behind you.
+Once you've achieved that milestone, you can choose from a variety of paths as you embark on your new career.
+Like many aspiring RNs, you may feel uncertain about how to proceed once the rigors of nursing school are behind you.

-In many ways, the choices you'll have will depend on the type of degree you earn.
-An associate degree will make you eligible to take the NCLEX-RN exam to earn your license, for instance, but you'll qualify for fewer positions and have less flexibility when it comes to immediately advancing your education.
-By figuring out these points early, you can lay the groundwork for a successful nursing career.
+The choices available to you will depend on the type of degree you earn.
+An associate degree will make you eligible to take the NCLEX-RN exam to earn your license.
+However, it will limit your career options and flexibility when it comes to advancing your education.
+By carefully considering these factors early on, you can lay the groundwork for a successful nursing career.

 Earn Your Bachelor of Science in Nursing Degree

-Like many people, you may have decided to earn your associate degree in nursing first in order to obtain your RN license as quickly as possible.
-This also allows you to start looking for jobs right away.
-Even so, why stop there?
-Many working RNs use a combination of night school and online courses to earn their Bachelor of Science in Nursing degrees, or BSN degrees.
-With a BSN under your belt, you'll be able to pursue positions in specialized fields and will be eligible for better positions and better pay.
+Many working RNs utilize a combination of night school and online courses to earn their Bachelor of Science in Nursing degrees, or BSN degrees.
+With a BSN under your belt, you'll be able to pursue positions in specialized fields and qualify for better positions with higher pay.